mebmrauf/CSE423-Computer-Graphics/Notes/DDA, Midpoint Algorithm.md

 ## Digital Differential Algorithm (DDA)
 The line equation: `y = mx + c`

+Here we will always compare the polarized values of `dx and dy`

 ### For incremental line,

 - If `-1 < m < 1`: